 Encounters on Education

-Encounters/Encuentros/Rencontres on Education is the Journal of The Theory and History of Education International Research Group (THEIRG) and is housed in and published by the Faculty of Education, Queen’s University.
-It began publication in the fall of 2000 as both a printed and an open access journal.
-Rosa Bruno-Jofré (Queen’s University) and Gonzalo Jover (Universidad Complutense de Madrid) are its founding co-editors.
+It began publication in the fall of 2000 as both a printed and an open access online journal, and since 2011 has been published exclusively in electronic form.
+Rosa Bruno-Jofré (Queen’s University) and Gonzalo Jover (Universidad Complutense de Madrid) are its founding co-Editors.

-It is a peer reviewed thematic, digital, open trilingual journal (English, Spanish, and French) that from the start attempted to generate a critical dialogue on history and educational theory among educational researchers from Canada, Spain and Latin American in light of the globalizing context of education.
-The scope has been enlarged beyond those boundaries in terms of contributions and the journal encourages an interdisciplinary dialogue having as center theory and history of education.
+From the start, Encounters aimed to generate a critical dialogue on history and educational theory among educational researchers from Canada, Spain, and Latin American in light of the globalizing context of education.
+The scope has been enlarged beyond those boundaries, in terms of contributions, and the journal encourages an interdisciplinary dialogue having as center theory and history of education.

 The journal is an international online graduate journal about the theory and practice of federalism and publishes its articles on a rolling basis.
 It is the first graduate journal of federalism with an international team of editors, referees and professors behind it.
 Allied with the Forum of Federations and founding partner, Institute of Intergovernmental Relations at Queen’s University; Federal Governance aims to contribute to a global dialogue on federalism.